seananderson/phd/introduction.md

 @taleb2007 wrote about the concept of heavy-tailed events in detail.
 He coined the term 'black swan' to refer to rare events with large impact that are typically rationalized in retrospect.
 For ornithologists, the discovery of a single black-coloured swan was sufficient to disprove the hypothesis that all swans are white.
 Many of the major events that have shaped human history could be considered black swans.
-For example, with hindsight, World War I and II, the great depression, and the spread of the Internet could be considered black swan events [@taleb2007].
+For example, with hindsight, World War I and II, the great depression, and the spread of the Internet could be considered black swans [@taleb2007].
 In recent years, the fields of finance and sociology have moved towards systematically measuring these heavy-tailed events [e.g.
 @sornette2009; @janczura2012; @johnson2013b].